Compare Rates

 No-Medical-Exam Life Insurance:

 No medical exam life insurance is also known as Non-Med life insurance.
 The application is shorter than a conventional plan design, and the physical exam is also waived.
-Although the side effect is that these plans cost more than traditional term policies.
+The downside is that these plans cost more than traditional term policies.
 I would recommend the standard application option to keep the premium as low as possible.

 How to Compare the Best Rates